-My project objective is to interrogate the role of navigational applications—particularly Google Maps—in re/figuring the urban everyday.
-Situating everyday spatial practices as sites of knowledge production and resistance, I call for an active reconfiguration of mental maps through alternate approaches to wayfinding.
+Research Statement My project objective is to interrogate the role of navigational applications—particularly Google Maps—in re/figuring the urban everyday.
+Situating everyday spatial practices as sites of knowledge production, I call for an active reconfiguration of mental maps through alternate approaches to wayfinding.
 My proposed project is a research-creation endeavour: I will think via the speculative design and digital construction of a counterhegemonic application for cultivating spatial awareness through destination-disoriented discovery of Vancouver.
-For a recent and extended articulation of the aims, objectives, significance, and contribution of my project, please see the September 2025 iteration of my research proposal (written for SSHRC application).
+For an extended articulation of the aims, objectives, significance, and contribution of my project, please see the most recent iteration of my research proposal at the September 2025 iteration of my research proposal (written for SSHRC application).

-In studying how the city comes to matter through everyday spatial practices, I want to foreground tensions between the directness of experience and the broader underlying politics that compose landscapes of encounter.
+Overview of Lists In studying how the city comes to matter through everyday spatial practices, I want to foreground tensions between the directness of experience and the broader politics immanent to landscapes of encounter.
 I turn to the "urban everyday" as a diffractive apparatus for investigating the infra/structural as it articulates in mundane events, encounters, and arts of inhabitation.
 Taking neither "urban" nor "everyday" for granted, I seek instead to think them through one another towards an understanding of their organization of a scale analytic.

 While List 1 may bear the title, all 3 lists work together to develop a theorization of the "urban everyday".
 List 1 focuses on theories that configure the city, matters of scale, and approaches to (studying) urban inhabitation.
-Infrastructure—as political, lived/lively, and affectively inflected—begins here and threads throughout.
-List 2 contends with digital navigational applications as platforms but also infrastructure that increasingly orients everyday spatial practices in many cities.
-List 3 draws from critical, experimental, and speculative practices of generating, rendering, and interrupting spatial data to suggest mapping as not only a representational apparatus but a mode of inquiry itself.
-In many ways, this list marks a return to what first got me interested in human geography.
-I intend to read the lists/sublists (though not the content therein) in the order laid out below.
+Infrastructure—as political, lived/lively, and affectively inflected—begins here and threads throughout lists 2 and 3.
+List 2 contends with digital navigational applications not only as platforms but also as infrastructure that increasingly orients everyday spatial practice in many cities.
+List 3 draws from critical, experimental, and speculative practices of generating, rendering, and interrupting spatial data to suggest mapping as a mode of inquiry itself.
+Indented readings are readings purposefully paired together because they either elaborate one another, or contrast in a useful way.

 1. Urban Everyday

 List 1 will ground me in different approaches to urban theory and practice.
 Sublist 1.1 concerns urban theories and how they configure this thing we call the city.
 I intend for these readings to ground my exploration of cities and urban infrastructure within key debates such as planetary urbanization.
 Sublist 1.2 attends to the specificities of place in research, and what it means to produce situated urban knowledges—for me a question of researching cities from within and as part of a specific city.
-Here, I attend also to differential arts of inhabitation.
-Inhabiting the urban (otherwise) has a reprise in List 3, and more focused accounts of everyday spatial practices of navigating the city appear in both Lists 2 and 3.
+Here, I attend also to urban encounter and differential arts of inhabitation.
+Inhabiting the urban (otherwise) has a reprise in List 3, and more on everyday spatial practices of navigating the city appears in both Lists 2 and 3.

 Questions